cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 open up a local terminal in your terminal emulator and execute the ``ssh`` (secure shell) command shown below to establish a secure connection -- be sure to replace ``username`` with your MyID.
-When you type in your password, it will not display anything to the screen -- this is the expected behavior.
+When you type in your password, it will not display anything on the screen -- this is the expected behavior.
 Simply type in your password, then press the return key to continue.

 .. code-block:: shell